 Radishes are another must for your small garden.
 You will get the most bang for your buck with radishes because they can handle the cold weather.
 This means you can plant them in early spring and they will survive until around late autumn.
 Radish plants also provide you with two different crops—the radish bulbs, and the radish leaves.
 Planting radishes is a great way to optimize your garden when small space gardening.

 You may be wondering why we have spent so much time talking about planting vegetables for small gardens and not really touching on fruits.
 The reason is that most fruits grow on bushes or trees.
 Both of these take a lot of time and a lot of room to grow—which you may not have.
 You may be better off stocking up on freeze-dried fruit buckets from Valley Food Storage instead of growing your own for this reason.
 Meat is also going to be a hot commodity when SHTF, especially in suburbia and the city, because there are usually strict laws about owning farm animals in these areas.
-We suggest storing freeze-dried meat if you live in a city for this reason.
+We suggest storing freeze-dried meat or preserving harden vegetables if you live in a city for this reason.

 Are you tired of relying on the grocery store and public transportation to go about your day?
 Next, check out our blog about finding the best states to live off the grid!